canonical/netplan/doc/netplan-everywhere.md

-# Network Manager and Netplan integration (Netplan everywhere)
+# Desktop integration

+## NetworkManager YAML settings backend (Netplan everywhere)

-Network Manager is the tool used by Ubuntu Desktop systems to manage network devices such as Ethernet and Wifi adapters.
+NetworkManager is the tool used by Ubuntu Desktop systems to manage network devices such as Ethernet and Wifi adapters.
 While it is a great tool for the job and users can directly use it through the command line and the graphical interfaces to configure their devices, Ubuntu has its own way of describing and storing network configuration via Netplan.

-On Ubuntu, Network Manager uses (or will use, depending on when you are reading this) Netplan's APIs to save the configuration created by the user using any of its interfaces.
+On Ubuntu, NetworkManager uses (or will use, depending on when you are reading this) Netplan's APIs to save the configuration created by the user using any of its interfaces.
 Our goal is to have a centralized place to store network configuration.
 In the Desktop it's convenient to use